-Discussions and actions must change policies, programs, and consistent evaluations.
+Discussions & actions must change policies, programs, evaluations.

 Contact 365 Diversity for details, price, and scheduling.